Benjent/prog-snack/README.md

 2. Install the dependencies: `npm install`
 3. Run the development server (compiles and hot-reloads): `npm run serve`
 4. See the local live server: `http://localhost:8080/prog-snack`
+5. See the local live server for bundle size: `http://localhost:8081/`
-5. Build for production: `npm run build`
+6. Build for production: `npm run build`
-6. Lint and autofix files: `npm run lint`
+7. Lint and autofix files: `npm run lint`

 **_Note:_** The 4th step is automated for the GitHub Pages on `/master` push.